Sillte/fairybrowser/README.md

 If you prefer a singleton-style Playwright instance (module-scoped) or different lifecycle handling, see `runners.sync_browser` implementation and consider swapping the approach to a long-lived Playwright instance.

-## VS Code configuration

-This repository contains `.vscode/settings.json`, `.vscode/extensions.json`, and `.vscode/launch.json`.
-These provide recommended extensions (Python, Pylance, Ruff, Black), format-on-save, and a debug configuration for running pytest or the current Python file.

-## Prompts for Copilot / Assistant

-Prompt examples live in  `.github/prompts/` so they can be discovered by tools that scan repository-scoped metadata.
-Use the `/.github/prompts/**` glob when referencing them in tooling.

 ## Devtools: SimpleRequestAnalyzer

 The `devtools` helpers collect raw CDP network events and store them as JSON files under a debug folder. `SimpleRequestAnalyzer` reads those logs and converts them into a convenient `SimpleRequest` model which exposes parsed `payload` and `response_json` properties.